sarat9/microservices-architect-config-starter/README.md

 - Development Team Scaling - Each service is a separate codebase, which can be managed by a small development team.
 - Development Speed: Microservices are often quite small in size.
 Due to the size, adding new features in Microservices are usually faster.

+#
+#

+This repository helps with following understanding:
+- Modularizing into seperate Microservices
+- Microservices developed in different technologies
+- Microservices integrated by API gateway
+- Discovery and Service Register

+You can use the project as base to start a project or demo... or
+To just play around..

+#
+#

 Go Through - https://microservices.io/index.html